tomasbarroso2000/2022-daw-leic51d-g06/docs/api-spec.md

 ### Introduction

 All the success responses produced by this API use the Siren hypermedia specification.
 The error responses use the Problem Json specification that provides the details of each error.

+Note: Every endpoint that relates to some activity withing a game (send hits, define layout, forfeit) responds with the updated version of the game in question.

 ### Hypermedia Relations